A direct approach to tree-guided feature aggregation for high-dimensional regression: Computation

 where $\mathcal{A}_{\ell_0}^c = [p] \setminus \mathcal{A}_{\ell_0}$ , and $[\tilde\beta]_{\mathcal{A}_{\ell_0}}$ is the subvector of $\tilde\beta$ indexed by $\mathcal{A}_{\ell_0}$. \end{thm}

-Applying the result of Theorem $\ref{thm:closed}$, we see that the proximal operator \eqref{eq:prox} can be computed using a bottom-up, one pass algorithm wherein we traverse the tree from leaves to root and sequentially add penalty terms.
+Applying the result of Theorem $\ref{thm:closed}$, we see that the proximal operator \eqref{eq:prox} can be computed using a bottom-up, one-pass algorithm wherein we traverse the tree from leaves to root and sequentially add penalty terms.
 To start with, we group the latent nodes by depth: $(\mathcal{J}_h,\ldots,\mathcal{J}_0)$, where $\mathcal{J}_0$ contains only the roots.
 We describe the procedure in Algorithm \ref{alg:prox}, which is also visualized in Figure \ref{fig:prox}.

 The solution reveals several interesting properties of the penalty.
 First of all, each update doesn't change the summation of values across $\beta$, but only redistributes mass inside the group through a linear shrinkage toward $\mathbf 1_{a_{\ell_0}}$.
-From the step \eqref{eq:prox-sub} to \eqref{eq:prox-full}, the summation is preserved within every newly penalized group $\mathcal{A}_{\ell_0}$,

-Hence, the proximal map evaluated by Algorithm \ref{alg:prox} preserves the property $\mathbf 1_p^\top\tilde\beta^{(h)}=\mathbf 1_p^\top\eta$.
+From the step \eqref{eq:prox-sub} to \eqref{eq:prox-full}, the summation is preserved within every newly penalized group $\mathcal{A}_{\ell_0}$, Hence, the proximal map evaluated by Algorithm \ref{alg:prox} preserves the property $\mathbf 1_p^\top\tilde\beta^{(h)}=\mathbf 1_p^\top\eta$.
 This illustrates how our penalty performs shrinkage towards aggregated models, not towards the origin.
 It is this mechanism that leads our estimates to be less biased towards the origin than those that use the overparameterize-regularize approach.